 |Lip swatch of 'Rose' Tarteist Quick Dry Matte Lip Paint.|

-The shade I received is Rose, which is a rosey nude.
-In general, I’m not the biggest fan and don’t own that many lipsticks of this color, but I did find that theBalm’s Meet Matt(e) Hughes Liquid Lipstick in Committed is similar, but more red.
+The shade I received is Rose, which is a rosy nude.
+In general, I’m not the biggest fan and don’t own that many lipsticks of this color, but I did find that theBalm’s Meet Matt(e) Hughes Liquid Lipstick in Committed is similar but redder.

-Comparison swatch of Tarte Cosmetics' 'Rose' Tarteist Quick Dry Matte Lip Paint (left) and theBalm's 'Commited' Meet Matt(e)
+Comparison swatch of Tarte Cosmetics' 'Rose' Tarteist Quick Dry Matte Lip Paint (left) and theBalm's 'Committed' Meet Matt(e)

 Huges Liquid Lipstick (right).